-Finally, under Spanish common law, powers of attorney, appointments or authorisations granted, whether or not stated to be irrevocable, are generally revocable by the grantor, provided that the revocation is in good faith.
-Moreover, irrevocable powers of attorney shall become unenforceable in case of insolvency.
+Finally, under Spanish common law, powers of attorney, appointments or authorisations granted, regardless of whether they are stated to be irrevocable, are generally revocable by the grantor, provided that the revocation is in good faith.
+Moreover, irrevocable powers of attorney become unenforceable in insolvency.